rachel-lawrie/verus_sample/README.md

 ```

 ### Tests to run
-- Make sure main app is running.
-You should see "The server is up and working."
+**Make sure main app is running.
+You should see "The server is up and working.**
 ```
 curl http://localhost:8080/
 ```
-- Make sure the cockpit backend is running.
-You should see "The server is up and working."
+**Make sure the cockpit backend is running.
+You should see "The server is up and working."**
 ```
 curl http://localhost:8000/cockpit/
 ```